-The Americans with Disabilities Act (ADA) was instituted in 1990 – long before the Internet was a thing.
+The Americans with Disabilities Act (ADA) was instituted in 1990.
+This was long before the Internet was a thing.
 Public locations were required to provide “full and equal enjoyment of goods, services, privileges, advantages or accommodations” for people with disabilities.
-The law was amended in 2010 to include electronic technology and information technology – expanding ADA compliant laws to websites.
+The law was amended in 2010 to include electronic technology and information technology.
+ADA compliant laws now affected websites.

 Since then, the Internet has grown into the behemoth we know today.
 As a result, many high-profile companies have been taken to court due to their online presence not being accessible.
 Websites and mobile apps are now considered public accommodation.

 I’m sure you’re questioning if you should worry about lawsuits.
 Unfortunately there really isn’t a clear answer through the government or legal precedent.
-New guidelines are currently in development, but won’t be available until June 2018.
+Furthermore, the guidelines are under continuous review and are constantly changing.

 Per Interactive Accessibility, ADA compliance applies to:

 - Americans with disabilities and their friends, families, and caregivers